 Once again, having clear objectives and goals can help the team achieve better results when developing a product.
-Detailed planning, using time management tools, falling back on feedback, and constant testing also facilitate the process.
+Detailed planning, using time management and other MVP tools, falling back on feedback, and constant testing also facilitate the process.

 Moreover, taking the time to improve the development processes can help the team focus on the goals.
 This is why teams often use popular software development models like Scrum, Agile, and Waterfall and turn to DevOps to make the work more robust.